History

 - The name of the Toronto YMCA was changed to the YMCA of Greater Toronto when a Board motion passed on September 15, 1992.

 - The YMCA of Greater Toronto Black Achievers Program began in September 1992.
 It was based on the Harlem Black Achievers model.
-Participants were exposed to a wide range of professional and educational opportunities and they were linked with mentors.
+Participants received a wide range of professional and educational opportunities, and they were connected with mentors.

-- In June the Brampton YMCA joined the Toronto YMCA.
+- In June, Brampton YMCA joined the Toronto YMCA.

-- A partnership with the YMCA of Medellín, Colombia was started.
+- A partnership with the YMCA of Medellín, Colombia, began.

 1993

-- Child Care at the YMCA of Greater Toronto celebrated 25 years of licensed operation.
+- YMCA of Greater Toronto Child Care celebrated 25 years of licensed operation.

 1994

-- In June 1994, the Board unanimously approved the report Delivering Our Vision: Strategic Outcomes.
+- In June 1994, the YMCA's Board unanimously approved the report Delivering Our Vision: Strategic Outcomes.

 1995

-- At Camp Pine Crest, the old dining hall was replaced by a new camper-friendly building called Kekindewin, which in the Ojibwa language means, “a promise to gather again”.
-It was designed as an environmentally friendly space that could be used for many other activities and as such became “the functional heart of the Camp.”
+- At Camp Pine Crest, the old dining hall was replaced by a new camper-friendly building called Kekindewin, which in the Ojibwe language means: “a promise to gather again”.
+It was designed as an environmentally friendly space that could be used for many other activities and became “the functional heart of the Camp.”

 1996

-- The YMCA Enterprise Centre celebrated a 10-year anniversary.
-It was reported that three years after starting the program 80% of the participants were still in business.
+- The YMCA Enterprise Centre celebrated its 10th anniversary.
+It was reported that three years after starting the program, 80% of participants were still in business.
 More than 900 businesses were started.

 1997